python-websockets/websockets/docs/topics/design.rst

    the opening handshake is still in progress, with HTTP status code 503 (Service Unavailable).

-The first call to :class:`~websockets.server.WebSocketServer.close` starts a task that performs this sequence.
+The first call to :class:`~server.WebSocketServer.close` starts a task that performs this sequence.
 Further calls are ignored.
-This is the easiest way to make :class:`~websockets.server.WebSocketServer.close` and :class:`~websockets.server.WebSocketServer.wait_closed` idempotent.
+This is the easiest way to make :class:`~server.WebSocketServer.close` and :class:`~server.WebSocketServer.wait_closed` idempotent.

 .. _cancellation: